benjaminkott/bootstrap_package/Documentation/Configuration/ImageRendering/Index.rst

 The **breakpoint** defines the minimal device width where the **width** gets applied.
-Having a device with a width of 1200 pixels or more uses a image width of 1100 pixels, devices of 992 up to 1199 pixels width use a image width of 920 pixels and so on.
+Having a device with a width of 1200 pixels or more uses an image width of 1100 pixels, devices of 992 up to 1199 pixels width use an image width of 920 pixels and so on.

-For each of this variants the multiplier of size **1x** is set to 1, see next section for more about the high-resolution image support:
+For each of these variants the multiplier of size **1x** is set to 1, see next section for more about the high-resolution image support:

 *  default